Haivision/srt/docs/APISocketOptions.md

 Set up the packet filter.
 The string must match appropriate syntax for packet filter setup.

-Empty value of this option means that for this connection party filter isn't required, but it will accept any filter settings if provided by the peer.
-If this option is changed in both parties simultaneously, the resulting configuration will be an integrated configuration from both parties, that is:
+An empty value for this option means that for this connection the filter isn't required, but it will accept any filter settings if provided by the peer.
+If this option is changed by both parties simultaneously, the result will be a configuration integrating parameters from both parties, that is:

-* parameters provided by both parties are taken, if they are identical
+* parameters provided by both parties are accepted, if they are identical
-* parameters provided by only one party are taken as they are
+* parameters that are set only on one side will have the value defined by that side
-* parameters not specified by either party will have the default value
+* parameters not set in either side will be set as default

 In the following cases: